Floréal-class frigate: Construction

 The first two ships were ordered on 20 January 1989, the second pair on 9 January 1990 and the final two in January 1991.
 The ships are named after months of the Republican Calendar.
 The ships were built by Chantiers de l'Atlantique at Saint-Nazaire, France.
 They were built using civilian construction methods as a cost saving measure.
 The reduction in cost allowed the French Navy to build three for the price of one La Fayette-class frigate.
 This method was also used for the later La Fayette class.
 Following sea trials, the vessels were sent to Arsenal de Lorient at Lorient to have their weapons installed.

 Ships in class

 Service

 The Floréal-class frigates main purpose for the French Navy is to patrol and support French forces in the French overseas departments and regions.
 The vessels can also be used for humanitarian missions, ship escort and special missions.
 Floréal and Nivôse are based at Réunion, Vendémiaire at Nouméa, Prairial at Tahiti and Ventôse and Germinal at Martinique.
 The frigates have served in military operations as part of the Australian-led INTERFET, in Operation Enduring Freedom in the Persian Gulf and in Operation Atalanta off the coast of Somalia.
 They have served in hurricane relief forces, and recovery operations for crashed aircraft.

-It is anticipated that the class will be replaced in French service in the 2030s with the planned European Patrol Corvette.
+It is anticipated that the class will be replaced in French service in the mid-to-latter 2030s with the planned European Patrol Corvette.
+In 2025 it was reported that the ships would have to be retained in service for several more years beyond the retirement dates that had been originally planned for the early 2030s.